supaorg/supa/docs/dev/for-ai/rules.md

 fix(payment): resolve gateway timeout
 ci: update release workflow
 docs: update README
-dev: anything related to the build pipelines and dev convinience
+dev: add the core and the client as aliases to the sveltkit config

 ## Commit types
 Any product-related feature - "feature(name): description"